unicode-org/message-format-wg/docs/glossary-and-resources.md

 - **operand** - A character in a message that denotes an action taken during runtime execution, such as value assignment or comparison.
 - **options** - values passed in, along with an MF2 message, that will be used to determine the output.
 Examples may be item count in a search results string.
 - **placeholder** - An expression or markup in a message pattern.
-- **registry** - MF2's function registry, which allows reusable logic to be executed at runtime while resolving an MF2 string to output.
+- **registry** - MF2's function registry, which allows reusable logic to be executed at runtime while formatting an MF2 message.
 - **resource** - files bundled with an application that are loaded in by the executable code.
 UI strings, etc. and their locale-specific translations are typically stored as resources.
 - **roundtrip** - the process of transforming a message into another format or representation, then transforming it back into the original format.
 - **translation merging** - in l10n TMSes, the document-level interpolation of translated content.
 In other words, the replacing of translatable units in the source document with their equivalent translated units.
 See _interpolate_.